 Sometimes I feel like I’m on the boat with Willy Wonka, on the chocolate river in the beginning of the tour of his factory.
 They are going through that dark tunnel, and things start flashing everywhere.
 Honestly, it’s a terrifying scene.

-I feel like I go through this dark tunnel of autism, and different things
+I feel like I go through this dark tunnel of autism, and different things for Zachary flash through this tunnel.
+ABA, speech, OT, PT, what vitamins should he take, should he be on a special diet, and so many other autism-related things.

 I miss out on being a parent.
 I miss out on being in the moment.
 It’s so hard to get out of that tunnel.
 You want to do everything for your child.